ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 ### Additional Essential Queries

-While the core queries outlined earlier are fundamental to our application's primary functions, the inclusion of supplementary queries is imperative for a well-rounded feature set and insightful analytics:
+While the core queries outlined earlier are fundamental to our application's primary functions, the inclusion of supplementary queries is imperative for a well-rounded feature set and insightful analytics (not covered within the scope of this project):

 **Passenger Ride Request Status:**